PHOTOX/ABIN/README.md

 3. STRUCTURE OF THE SOURCE CODE
 -------------------------------

-Short descriptions of key source files.
+Short descriptions of key source files and directories.

 | Path     | Description |
 |----------|-------------|